SAP-samples/xsc-cap-migration/README.md

 ## Step-6: Service Layer Migration

+> [!CAUTION]
-While the assistant automates a large portion of the migration process, the converted output is not guaranteed to be 100% runnable or semantically equivalent.
+> While the assistant automates a large portion of the migration process, the converted output is not guaranteed to be 100% runnable or semantically equivalent.
 Manual validation and adjustments are essential to reach production readiness.

 ### Conversion structure
 The Gen-AI Migration Assistant converts SAP XS files and components into their equivalent SAP CAP service definitions and handlers, preserving structure and logic for ease of validation and enhancement.